Cross-border commuter – How to take care of your taxes in Finland

-Request the tax card under Tax-at-source card or tax card for abroad.
+Request the tax card: Go to the Activities tab and then click the Tax-at-source card or tax card for abroad link under Requests.
 You can leave the field for further information blank.
 Report your wages in the Other income section and enter “Cross-border commuter’s wages” for Type of income.

 Attach the certificate of residency.
 See the section “If you request a tax-at-source card with a paper form” to learn what kind of certificate you need and where you can get it.

 Report the income received from Finland on the tax return of your country of residence.